endepointe/endepointe/client/MessageBoard.md

 about the author.

 #### Steps for posting a message:
-1. User navigates to /blog[id] and selects 'Reply' for the /blog/title or existing reply.
+1. User navigates to /blogs[id] and selects 'Reply' for the /blog/title o or existing reply.
 2. Check for a access token in either a cookie or session.
-3. If there is a valid, unexpired token, display the information to make a post.
-This includes a profile picture and name.
+3. If there is a valid, unexpired token, enable the button to make a post.
+Also display their avatar (if available) and username
 4. If there there is no valid token, get one from the auth endpoint and authenticate the user.
-When this is complete, display the information to make a post (profile picture, name)
+When this is complete, enable the button to make a post ( and display profile picture, name)
 5. The user's name will be prefilled and their focus will be on the message field.
 6. The word count is checked at each change event, updating the user